kasper-piskorski/docs/pages/documentation/1-the-basics/quickstart-tutorial.md

 ## Data Migration

-{% include note.html content="The text in this section is a placeholder, and will be replaced with more detail in early 2017." %}

-Migrating data in formats such as CSV, SQL and JSON into Grakn is a key use case.
-We discuss this in [Migration](../migration/migration.html).
+Migrating data in formats such as CSV, SQL, OWL and JSON into Grakn is a key use case.
+We discuss this in [Migration](../migration/migration-overview.html) and have a number of examples, such as an example of [migrating genealogy data from CSV](../examples/CSV-migration.html).

 ## Using Inference

-{% include note.html content="The text in this section is a placeholder, and will be replaced with more detail in early 2017." %}

 The use of GRAKN.AI to infer new information about data lies at its core.
-Further information can be found in our ["Family Matters" blog post](https://blog.grakn.ai/family-matters-1bb639396a24#.525ozq2zy) about the Genealogy data.
+Further information can be found in our ["Family Matters" blog post](https://blog.grakn.ai/family-matters-1bb639396a24#.525ozq2zy) about the genealogy data, and we have a [detailed example of using the Grakn reasoner](../examples/inference.html) to infer information about the genealogy dataset.

 ## Using Analytics